Unit4/SAML-Authenticator-M4/README.md

 INSTALLATION
 ------------

-Installation is done in the Agresso Desktop client.
+Installation is done in the Agresso Desktop client (aka Smart Client).

 Install this custom authenticator through the Authenticators screen `TAG107`.
 - Add authenticator and locate the U4A.ClaimsAuthenticator.dll